BenjaminBossan/hacking-game/README.md

   - You can only select a tile with a **number equal to or higher than the number on you last selected**.

 - **Round End and Scoring:**
-  - The round **ends** when you select a tile in the **bottom row**.
+  - Your goal is to breach the matrix by reaching or exceeding the score (shown above the matrix).
   - Your score is calculated as **sum of selected tile numbers × length of your path**.
+  - Once you have breached, escape the system by selecting a tile in the **bottom row**.
-  - To win the round, your score must meet or exceed the current required points (shown at the bottom).
-After a win, the required points increase.
+  - After a win, advance to the next level; the required score increase.
-  - If you run out of time, have no legal moves, or the final score is too low, you lose the round.
+  - If you run out of time or have no legal moves left, you lose the game and have to start again from the first level.
   - If you lose, you may click **"Show Solution"** to view one possible solution.

 - **Chase new high scores**
   - After each win, the next breach becomes more difficult.
   - Beat your high score by breaching deeper and deeper.
+The total score is the sum of the scores of each level.

 - **Tip**
+  - Just because you have breached (required score is reached), you don't have to immediately end the round.
+Try to get an even higher score before your exit, but don't forget the timer!
   - Hover over a tile to preview the score.

 ## Screenshots